 About six years ago I was sick of paying $4.99 for the Swiffer Wet Jet Refills and wanted a cheaper solution.
 I could have gone with the classical mop and bucket route, but I liked the design and functionality of the Swiffer Wet Jets.
-So I started playing around with refill bottles and started looking how I could refill them on my own.
+So I started playing around with refill bottles and started looking how I could create my own Swiffer Wet Jet refill hack.
 After working with the cap for about 10 minutes in the garage and gathering some cleaning fluid I came up with the following process to remove my Swiffer wet jet bottle and refill it for about $.10/bottle.
 Here are the steps I use to refill my wet jet bottles and save me and my family a ton of money!

-- Supplies needed – Pledge floor cleaner, 1.47L of water, 1/4 measuring cup, wise grip, and an empty Swiffer wet jet bottle.
+- Supplies needed – Your favorite floor cleaner such as Pledge floor cleaner, 1.47L of water, 1 tablespoon, vise grip, and an empty Swiffer wet jet bottle

 - Remove wet jet cap – use the vice grip to take it off counterclockwise